 Celebration of writing:

 Celebrating our amazing writers is hugely important at East Tilbury; both adults and children alike take pride in their work.
 Celebrating achievements in writing occurs not only in the classroom but also as a whole-school event - contributing to our 'stars of the week' and newsletter celebration pages.
-The work produced by the children is read aloud to their peers and placed on a special display board for all staff, pupils and visitors to enjoy.

-Phonics |
+Phonics

 All pupils within Reception and Key Stage one are taught a daily discrete phonics session.
 Each session involves the teaching of a new phoneme (sound) and pupils are encouraged to practise to read and spell through a range of games and activities.
 Lessons are highly interactive, involving the use of Bug Club games and support materials.
 Pupils are assessed and grouped according to their correct phase, in order to meet the pupils’ needs, and ensure they are equipped for the phonic screening check at the end of Year One.
-As a school we follow the letters and sounds scheme to encourage phonic knowledge.
+As a school we follow the Bug Club scheme to encourage phonic knowledge.
 Identified intervention pupils are given extra support to accelerate development of their reading and writing skills.
 Pupils whose phonic knowledge is not secure as they move into Key Stage 2 receive phonics intervention and ‘Support for Spelling’ groups.

 Grammar